BudhdevKaushik/quick-talk/README.md

-# quick-talk
-A MERN Stack application for the chating.
+A real-time chat application for instant and seamless communication.